Church Notre-Dame de l'Assomption - Modane

 Description

-Due to the climatic conditions, a porch has been built that allows access from the church square and via the external stairs from Gambetta Street.
-The main façade has 3 semicircular arches at the top of stone columns.
+Due to climatic conditions, a porch was built to allow access from the church square and the outside stairs from rue Gambetta.
+The main facade features 3 semicircular arches atop stone columns.

-The bell tower withstood the 1943 bombardment and was simply repointed to preserve it.
-On a stone on the north face, the date 1740 is engraved.
-The spire was rebuilt and the octagonal stone supporting the cross is engraved 1845 and P.A.
-Dompnier (priest of Modane from 1828 to 1855).
-The height in the south face is 42.40 m.
+The bell tower withstood the bombardment of 1943 and has simply been cleaned to preserve its appearance.
+The date 1740 is engraved on a stone on the north face.
+The spire has been rebuilt and the octagonal stone supporting the cross is engraved with 1845 and PA Dompnier (parish priest of Modane from 1828 to 1855).
+The height of the south face is 42.40 m.

-You can recognize Modane's daily activities represented by the various trades of the 1950s, the beginning of tourism and leisure, and, at the heart of this life, the priest guiding his flock, helped by two vicars, then the people of the baptized with his nuns offering the parish church.
+A magnificent fresco by François Gagneau, painted in 1956 (130 m²), depicts the Virgin Mary taken to heaven body and soul, surrounded by a host of angels.
+The fresco depicts the daily life of Modane in the 1950s, with its various trades and scenes of life, the beginnings of tourism and leisure activities, and, at the heart of this life, the parish priest guiding his flock, assisted by two vicars, and then the baptized people with their nuns offering the parish church.

 Environments